 Marinades not only add flavor to meat or tofu dishes but also break down the meats tough fibers.
 Weak acids like lemon juice, vinegar or wine work best at accomplishing both of these tasks.
 For less expensive cuts of meat that are known to be tougher, marinating is essential.

 Beef and tougher cuts can be marinated for several hours or overnight.
 For tender meats like pork, only a few hours is needed.
 I use Kombucha vinegar when I brine a chicken for roasting.

 RECIPE – Kombucha Chicken Brine for Roast Whole Chicken

-I like to get whole organic, free range chicken at the local co-op.
-My favorite way to get a moist, juicy bird every time is to brine it first.
+We like to get whole organic, free range chicken at the local co-op.
+Kombucha Brine can help produce a moist, juicy bird every time.